kyma-project/community/concepts/observability-strategy/configurable-monitoring/01-monitoring-groundwork.md

 ## Proposed Solution

-The proposal introduces a new preconfigured collector layer that's responsible for collecting metric data only.
-Users can configure those collectors dynamically at runtime with different configuration scenarios, so that the collectors start shipping the data to the configured backends.
-The dynamic configuration and management of the collector is handled by a new operator, which is configured using Kubernetes APIs.
-The collector and the new operator are bundled in a new core package called `telemetry`.
+The proposal introduces a new preconfigured agents/gateway layer that's responsible for collecting and dispatching metric data only.
+Users can configure those agents/gateways dynamically at runtime with different configuration scenarios, so that the agents/gateways start shipping the data to the configured backends.
+The dynamic configuration and management of the new components is handled by a new operator, which is configured using Kubernetes APIs.
+The new operator is bundled in a new core package called `telemetry`.
 The existing Kyma backends and UIs will be just one possible solution to integrate with.
 They can be installed manually by the user following a blueprint.

 ![b](./assets/monitoring-future.drawio.svg)